 A Parental Responsibility Evaluation can be a stressful but necessary process for families dealing with divorce and early recovery.
 By understanding some factors involved, you are better able to work collaboratively with the evaluator and the court system.

 One positive way to cope through this experience is through the psychological skill of reframing.
 Thinking about the situation from a position of accountability, the best interest of children and an unbiased expert’s opinion can help it feel more tolerable.
-This can help you both maintain your commitment to recovery while start moving towards the future with your children.
+This can help you maintain your commitment to recovery while moving towards a future with your children.